matthewmueller/character-iterator/Readme.md

 ### `iterator(el, [offset])`

 Get the next character in the DOM starting at `el` with `offset`.
-If `offset` isn't specified it defaults to 0.
+If `offset` isn't specified it starts at 0.

 ### `iterator#next()`